Protesters gather near Georgia State University campus against GILEE

 Former U.N.
 Ambassador and Atlanta Mayor Andrew Young was instrumental in bringing the Olympics to Atlanta.

-Arim Nooh, a resident of northeast Georgia, said he came to GSU campus Saturday to support student protesters and do his part as a Jewish Korean opposing the war in Gaza.
+Arim Nooh, a resident of northeast Georgia, said he came to campus to support student protesters and do his part as a Jewish Korean opposing the war in Gaza.

 ”I think giving Palestinians emancipation, freeing them from apartheid, ending the genocide, and giving Palestinians the right to return back to their homes, to their rightful homes that they were chased out of at gunpoint, I think that is the duty of all Jews everywhere if they believe in humanity and justice,” he said.